Documentation

 <wcc-footer hydration="true"></wcc-footer>

-This will be reflected in the returned metadata array from renderToString.
+This will be reflected in the returned metadata object from renderToString.

 /*